Scaled Professional Scrum

 - Practices to divide int teams – microservices, personas, UI, features, etc.

-- Strategies for working with geographically distributed and fully virtual teams.
+- What to do with geographically distributed and virtual teams.

 - Nexus integration team formation and membership.